Diego-ds/NYSubway-Entrances/README.md

 # NYSubway-Entrances
-Program in C# to filter and visualize a map with all the New York subway entrances To see more, check the program presentation video: https://youtu.be/gAfOUbQEg24
+Program in C# to filter and visualize a map with all the New York subway entrances.

+To see more, check the program presentation video: https://youtu.be/gAfOUbQEg24